What Is Medical Necessity? Facility Overview and Best Practices

 There may be instances when Medicare or other insurance companies won’t cover services and supplies for beneficiaries, deeming them “not medically necessary.”
 It’s important for healthcare providers to support any clinical decisions, such as diagnostic tests, with clinical indications at the time of a visit.
 Examples of services that are not medically necessary include:

-• A procedure is performed in a hospital that could’ve taken place in an outpatient clinic
+• A procedure conducted in a hospital that could have taken place in an outpatient clinic.

-• An elderly patient is hospitalized beyond Medicare’s length of stay limitation instead of being discharged to a long-term acute care facility
+• An elderly patient who is hospitalized beyond Medicare’s length of stay limitation instead of being discharged to a long-term acute care facility.

-• A screening test is performed when the patient doesn’t have documented symptoms warranting the test
+• Ordering a screening test when the patient doesn’t have documented symptoms warranting the test.

 Now, let’s take a look at some medically necessary examples in healthcare: